-Released in 2015, the open source neural network library, Keras focuses on being modular, user-friendly, and extensible.
-From 2017, Google started supporting Keras in their TensorFlow’s core library.
+Released in 2015, the open-source neural network library Keras focuses on being modular, user-friendly, and extensible.
+In 2017, Google started supporting Keras in TensorFlow’s core library.

 Along with standard neural networks, Keras also supports recurrent and convolutional networks.
-It provides 7 of the common deep learning sample data and 10 well-known models pre-trained against ImageNet.
+It provides 7 of the common deep learning sample data and ten well-known models pre-trained against ImageNet.

 4. Apache MXNet

 Plus Point: Scales to multiple GPUs across multiple hosts with 85% efficiency.